- Accreditation and Licensing

 - Preventing Falls

-Accreditation requires the hospital to meet 10 Standards and all associated criterion that sit under these Standards.
+Accreditation requires the hospital to meet 10 Standards and all mandatory associated criterion that sit under these Standards.
 The hospital is visited annually by a team of independent health expert auditors who review the hospitals quality and safety systems according to the services we provide.
 Our achievements are then measured against best practice and to the level we meet these Standards.

 The National Standards include: